 That being said, we hope to work with lots of groups in the future, so if you know of an awesome group, let us know!
 We'll be sure to check them out.

-Good question.
-We want you to LOVE your product, so if you're not happy with it for any reason, please email us at firstname.lastname@example.org, and we will determine together the best next steps.
-Thanks!
+We want you to LOVE your product, so if you're not happy with it for any reason, please email us at email@example.com, and we will get you return shipment information.
+Returns are accepted up to 30 days after receiving your product(s).
+If your product arrives damaged, please let us know ASAP so we can get you a replacement.

 Our products are available in stores, at pop-ups and at tradeshows all over the Midwest.
 Check out our events page to check out our products in person.